example42/tp-playground/README.md

     vagrant plugin install vagrant-vbguest

-Besides the ```Vagrantfile``` all the Vagrant stuff is under the ```vagrant``` directory.
+Besides the ```Vagrantfile``` all the Vagrant specific stuff is under the ```vagrant``` directory.

 The default manifest is ```vagrant/manifests/site.pp```, you can play with Tiny Puppet there and verify there what you can do with it.

-Public modules, which are required or optional dependencies for Tiny Puppet are under ```vagrant/modules/public```, populate them with Librarian Puppet:
+Public modules, which are required or optional dependencies for Tiny Puppet are under ```modules/public```, populate them with Librarian Puppet:

-    librarian-puppet install --puppetfile Puppetfile --path vagrant/modules/public
+    librarian-puppet install --puppetfile Puppetfile --path modules/public

 On the shell of your VM you can run Puppet (same effect of ```vagrant provision```) with: